-The deletion right of customers, partners and contacts does not apply where processing is carried out in compliance with a legal obligation.
+The deletion right of clients, partners and contacts does not apply where processing is carried out in compliance with a legal obligation.

-In other circumstances, customers, partners and contacts may request deletion of their data if any of the following criteria are met:
+In other circumstances, clients, partners and contacts may request deletion of their data if any of the following criteria are met:

 - the Personal Data is no longer necessary in relation to the purposes for which it was collected or otherwise processed;